Helping travelers to Italy since 2008

 But once the seats are all sold that's it - there's no overcrowding here!

-Top Tip: Children, students and pensioners can all travel at a reduced rate.
+Top Tip: Children can travel at a reduced rate.
 Look out for these at the time you book.

 Don't try to claim a concession to which you're not entitled.
 There's a very tight inspection system on trains in Italy and you may well be asked to provide proof of age or to show your student card either when you book or on the train.